|The UK Wolf Conservation Trust

-The Trust has eleven ambassadorial wolves, all of whom are very photogenic.
-People who ‘adopt’ our wolves are sent a beautiful pack complete with biographies and a photograph of their adopted wolf.
+The Trust has ten ambassadorial wolves, all of whom are very photogenic.
+People who ‘adopt’ our wolves are sent a beautiful pack complete with biography, one free entry to visit their adopted wolf any Wednesday through the year and a photograph of their adopted wolf.
 The proceeds from adoptions go towards the upkeep for our own wolves as well as donations to wolf conservation projects.

 We hold a wide variety of special events at the Trust, including our popular Wolf Keeper Days, where you spend the day assisting our Wolf Keeper with his daily routine which includes preparing food and accompanying our ambassador wolves on their enrichment walk.
 Among our other popular events are our Photography Days, Howl Nights and Children’s Wolf Walks.
 For a full list of all of the events we run please visit our website or call the office.

-The Trust has 3 Open Days a year and invites everyone to come and visit.
-Usually you must have a membership or be booked onto one of our specially organised events to come and see us but our Open Days allow everyone the opportunity to see our 11 wolves and talk to our knowledgeable handlers.
-You can also get involved with all the other activities going on.
+The Trust is now open every Wednesday from 11am – 4pm and invites everyone to come and visit.
+Usually you must have membership or be booked onto one of our specially organised events to come and see us but on our ‘Visit Wednesdays’ it allows everyone the opportunity to see our 10 wolves and talk to our knowledgeable keepers who will give you a guided tour.
+You can take photographs from a viewing platform area overlooking wolves enclosure with waterfall & pond and at 2pm watch the wolves being fed.
+No booking required & tickets can be purchased on day.
 For more information visit our website.